matthewcchin/Machine-Learning/CA02/README.md

 4. sklearn.naive_bayes.GaussianNB
 5. sklearn.metrics.accuracy_score

-See train-mails and test-mails for files used.
+See Data.zip for train-mails and test-males files used.